puspendu26th/NLTK-spaCy/README.md

 # NLTK-spaCy
-here I performed nltk and spacy toolkit on a text data.
+ performed nltk and spacy toolkit on a text data.